KarolDuracz/scratchpad/Hello World Drivers/demo 3 - Windows __vmx_on/README.md

 This requires deeper analysis and explanation, but that's all for now.
 <br /><br />
+One important thing I have to write is that the value 0x5 from the listing "test VMX value at:" shows that VMX is not available, and you need to enable bit 13 on CR4.
+Otherwise you will get a blue screen.
+Crash system error.
+<br /><br />
 References:<br />
 https://learn.microsoft.com/en-us/cpp/intrinsics/vmx-on?view=msvc-170 <br />
 https://rayanfam.com/topics/hypervisor-from-scratch-part-3/ <br />